zeroheure/odoo-seo/website_seo_no_dust/README.rst

 search engines index quickly grows uselessly and your page rank goes down.
 This bad practice is called DUST : Duplicate URL Same Text.

-You should also disable sorting in the shop because it use URLs, which creates a lot of duplicate content :

-1. in website frontend, go to Customize menu ;
-2. disable “Show Sort by”.
+The same happen with sorting features that creates new starting URLs for Google.
+One can either disable sorting or activate the "SEO Show Sort by" which use javascript to be hidden from Google.
 Instead of disabling the sort, experienced webmasters may prefer to set URL parameters in search engines console.
 Beware that you should do that for every search engine (whereever possible).

 It is highly recommended to install also the OCA module `Website Canonical URL`_.
 It will add the canonical URL in the header of each